 Authorization by the Financial Conduct Authority ("FCA").
-The FCA is responsible for regulating Evercore Partners International LLP ("Evercore U.K.") and Evercore ISI International Limited ("Evercore ISI U.K."), the London vehicle of Evercore ISI.
+The FCA is responsible for regulating Evercore Partners International LLP ("Evercore U.K."), our U.K. Advisory affiliate, and Evercore ISI International Limited ("Evercore ISI U.K."), our U.K. Equities affiliate.
 The Financial Services and Markets Act 2000 ("FSMA") is the basis for the United Kingdom's ("U.K.") financial services regulatory regime.
 FSMA is supported by secondary legislation and other rules made under FSMA, including the FCA Handbook of Rules and Guidance.
 A key FSMA provision is section 19, which contains a "general prohibition" against any person carrying on a "regulated activity" (or purporting to do so) in the U.K., unless he is an authorized or exempt person.
 It is a criminal offense to breach this general prohibition and certain agreements made in breach may not be enforceable.
 The "regulated activities" are set out in the FSMA (Regulated Activities) Order 2001 (as amended).
-Evercore U.K. is authorized to carry out regulated activities including: advising on investments, arranging (bringing about) deals in investments and making arrangements with a view to transactions in investments.
-Evercore ISI U.K. is also authorized to carry out these activities.
-As U.K. authorized persons, Evercore U.K. and Evercore ISI U.K. are subject to the FCA's high-level principles for businesses, conduct of business obligations and organizational requirements.
-The FCA has extensive powers to supervise and intervene in the affairs of the firms.
+Evercore U.K. is authorized to carry out regulated activities with non retail clients, including: advising on investments, arranging (bringing about) deals in investments and making arrangements with a view to transactions in investments.
+Evercore ISI U.K. is also authorized to carry out these activities for non retail clients.
+As U.K. authorized persons, Evercore U.K. and Evercore U.K. or Evercore ISI U.K. The FCA's high-level principles for businesses, conduct of business obligations and organizational requirements.
+The FCA's consumer duty that came into force in July 2023 setting higher level standards for firms under a new FCA principle and rules does not apply to either Evercore U.K. or Evercore ISI U.K. The FCA has extensive powers to supervise and intervene in the affairs of the firms.
 It can take a range of disciplinary enforcement actions, including public censure, restitution, fines or sanctions and the award of compensation.